-En español | The image of Mexico as a dangerous country with a drug cartel on every corner is far from the truth.
-The government puts a priority on making tourist areas safe.
-Still, it's never a bad idea to take a few precautions — before you leave and while you're traveling — to minimize the chances of something going wrong.
+The image some may have of Mexico as a dangerous country with a drug cartel on every corner is far from the reality.
+Millions of U.S. citizens travel safely to Mexico each year, and the Mexican government puts a priority on making tourist areas secure.

 1. Choose your destination carefully

 Though the State Department’s “increased caution,” or Level 2, travel advisory covers much of the country, it considers come areas, such as Guadalajara, more risky — Level 3 (“reconsider travel”).

 And it suggests avoiding travel — Level 4 (“do not travel”) — in five Mexican states, including Guerrero, home to the Acapulco and Ixtapa tourist meccas.